Home and auto insurance packages are becoming increasingly common offerings for the homeowner-driver hybrid.

 Con: If your insurance carrier has poor customer service, you’ll have to work much harder to get questions answered and claims filed—and if both your homeowners and auto insurance policies are with that carrier, you’re twice as likely to have to deal with this hassle.

-Con: It’s possible that your insurance company may later cancel your homeowners insurance policy if the risks prove excessive.
+Con: Your insurance company may later cancel your homeowners insurance policy if the risks prove excessive.
 In that case, you could potentially lose your auto insurance coverage as well – and a lapse in car insurance can have legal consequences.

 Pro: Having both auto and insurance policies in one place means you may be able to send a single payment for both policies, which is quite convenient.
 Even if you can’t bundle your payments, you can at least send them to the same place.